somethingfunnyhehe/somethingfunnyhehe/README.md

 ### Hi there 👋
+### 9/1/23 - Updated Portfolio and Made the Website Less Worse XD

 <!--
 **somethingfunnyhehe/somethingfunnyhehe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.